BillOatmanWork/SubtitleCreator/README.md

 - Optional: -noRepair  Sometimes a recording will have audio errors that stop the processing.
 By default, the app will attempt to make repairs.
 Use of this flag aborts the repair and the app just fails.
 - Optional: -noSDH Do not generate descriptive lines such as [grunting].
 By default, the descriptive (SDH) subtitles will be included.
 - Optional: -forceModelUpdate  Force the update of the Whisper model.
 If set, the model will be downloaded even if it already exists.
 Default: false.
-- Optional: -shutDown  Force the update of the Whisper model.
-If set, the system will be shutdown when complete.
-Note: Likely this only works on Windows.
+- Optional: -shutDown  If set, the system will be shutdown when complete.
+Note that this likely only works on Windows.

 ## Example
 For the Emby software package (and I believe also for Jellyfin and Plex) you can specify a command to be executed after a recording has completed.